The ABCs of Teleoperation

 Trigger — a request for human intervention initiated by the AV.

 Video Transport — smart, end-to-end, video streaming and compression technology, especially when working in sync with network bonding technology, guarantees the best utilization of the available bandwidth and minimal latency to ensure safe teleoperation.
 It is an essential software and hardware module required for safe teleoperation.

-With that we conclude our list of teleoperation terms and their definitions.
-Visit Ottopia’s website http://ottopia.tech or follow us at
+With that, we conclude our list of teleoperation terms and their definitions.
+Visit Ottopia’s website https://ottopia.tech or follow us at

 to learn more about advanced teleoperation.